benbrastmckie/VSCodium/README.md

   - [Markdown](#Markdown): use markdown to take notes and export quotes
   - [Pandoc](#Pandoc): convert between file types
   - [Python](#Python): install python along with some extensions
+  - [Jupyter Notebooks](#jupyter-notebooks): install python along with some extensions

 > **Note:** To facilitate navigation, headers are linked back to the table of contents given here.